Order of St. Thomas (award)

-The Order of St. Thomas is the highest honorary award given by the Indian Orthodox Church (Malankara church) and named after St. Thomas the Apostle who founded the Church in India.
-It is reserved for heads of states and churches and awarded by the Catholicos of the East and Malankara Metropolitan, who is the primate of the Malankara Orthodox Church.
-The award is usually presented at large public gatherings held at different locations of importance to the Indian Orthodox Church within India.
+The Order of St. Thomas is the highest honorary award given by the Malankara Orthodox Syrian Church (Indian Orthodox Church) and named after St. Thomas the Apostle who founded the Church in India.
+It is reserved for heads of states and churches and awarded by the Catholicos of the East and Malankara Metropolitan, who is the primate of the Malankara Church.
+The award is usually presented at large public gatherings held at different locations of importance to the Malankara Church within India.

 Recipients

 1. Gyani Zail Singh, President of India (1982)

 During the Catholicate Platinum jubilee celebratory meeting held at Kottayam Nehru Stadium on 12 September 1982, the chief guest Gyani Zail Singh, President of India, was awarded the Order of St. Thomas by Catholicos Baselios MarThoma Mathews I. Dignitaries from several Churches around the world were present at the meeting including Catholicos of All Armenians Vazgen I and Catholicos-Patriarch of All Georgia Ilia II.
 Dr. P. C. Alexander, Principal Secretary to the Prime Minister of India and Union Minister C. M. Stephen were among the guests at this immense meeting.
 Dr. Paulos Mar Gregorios, Catholicos Designate Mathews Mar Coorilos, Governor of Andhra Pradesh K. C. Abraham, Michael Bosco Duraisamy of Salem representing the Pope of Rome, Metropolitan Emilianos representing the Ecumenical Patriarch of Constantinople, Metropolitan Nathaniel of Ethiopian Orthodox Church, Metropolitan Vladimir of Russian Orthodox Church, Metropolitan Sairadhariar of Armenian Orthodox Church, Metropolitan Nestor of Romanian Orthodox Church, Bishop Josif Velichki of Bulgarian Orthodox Church, Bishop Ambrosius of Finland, Kerala state minister R. Balakrishna Pillai and Chief Editor of Malayala Manorama Mr. K. M. Mathew were also present on the occasion.